Bud Light boycott

 A boycott of Bud Light, the top beer brand in the United States, began in April 2023.
 The boycott began in response to a social media promotion the company conducted with actress and TikTok personality Dylan Mulvaney, a transgender woman.

 On April 1, 2023, as part of a larger campaign to address Bud Light's decline in sales and attract younger audiences, Mulvaney promoted the company's Bud Light beer brand in a short video on her Instagram account during March Madness.
 The video triggered a backlash from American conservatives, including singer Kid Rock, who helped instigate a boycott against Bud Light and Anheuser-Busch more broadly.
 Proponents of the boycott described the sponsorship as "political" because it involved a transgender woman who had previously advocated for transgender rights.
 Several media outlets, including the Los Angeles Times and NBC News, described the backlash as anti-trans.

 In the month following the advertisement, Bud Light's sales fell between 11 and 26%, while Anheuser-Busch's sales fell about 1%.
 In May 2023, AB InBev's stock price fell 20%, enough for it to be classified as a bear stock by Forbes.
 HSBC Securities downgraded its rating on the company from "Buy" to "Hold".
 CNBC estimated that in May AB InBev's sales fell 18%.
-In May 2023, Bud Light lost its status as the top-selling beer in the United States—a spot it had held for 20 years—to Modelo Especial.
-By February 2025, sales had not recovered, remaining approximately 40% below pre-boycott levels.
+In May 2023, it was estimated that Bud Light lost its status as the top-selling beer in the United States to Modelo Especial.
+According to former AB InBev executive Anson Frericks, by February 2025 sales had not recovered, remaining approximately 40% below pre-boycott levels.